SentGraph: Hierarchical Sentence Graph for Multi-hop Retrieval-Augmented Question Answering: Related Work

 \subsection{Graph-Based RAG Methods}

-Graph-based representations offer a promising alternative.
-They encode document relations offline, reducing the reliance on repeated online retrieval.
+Graph-based methods model cross-document relationships by constructing knowledge structures offline, facilitating multi-hop evidence capture within a single retrieval step.
 KGP \citep{KGP} constructs a knowledge graph over multiple documents and designs an LLM-based graph traversal agent.
 This agent supports cross-document retrieval and question answering.
 GraphRAG \citep{graphRAG} introduces a graph-based approach that leverages LLMs to extract entities and relationships from documents, constructing a knowledge graph that captures semantic structure.
 Through community detection, it generates hierarchical summaries at multiple levels, enabling both local and global reasoning for complex queries.
 LightRAG \citep{lightrag} proposes a graph-enhanced retrieval framework.
 Instead of relying on community detection and hierarchical summarization, it adopts a dual-level retrieval strategy that enables both low-level and high-level knowledge discovery.

 However, most existing graph-based methods operate at the chunk level.
 They treat multi-sentence text chunks as graph nodes, which limits their ability to capture fine-grained semantic relations.
 In addition, retrieved chunks often contain irrelevant sentences, introducing noise and increasing the risk of missing weakly related but critical evidence due to coarse chunk-level similarity.